swabhs/open-sesame/README.md

 1. Create a directory for the data, `$DATA`, containing the (extracted) [FrameNet version 1.7](https://drive.google.com/open?id=1s4SDt_yDhT8qFs1MZJbeFf-XeiNPNnx7) data.
 This should be under `$DATA/fndata-1.7/`.

 2. Second, this project uses pretrained [GloVe word embeddings](https://nlp.stanford.edu/projects/glove/) of 100 dimensions, trained on 6B tokens.
-[Download](http://nlp.stanford.edu/data/glove.6B.100d.zip) and extract under `$DATA/embeddings_glove/`.
+[Download](https://nlp.stanford.edu/data/glove.6B.zip) and move the extracted file `glove.6B.100d.txt` into the `$DATA` folder.

 3. Optionally, make alterations to the configurations in `configurations/global_config.json`, if you have decided to either use a different version of FrameNet, or different pretrained embeddings, and so on.